 Upcoming Accounting Change: Revenue Recognition - In May 2014, the Financial Accounting Standards Board issued Accounting Standards Update (ASU) No. 2014-09, Revenue from Contracts with Customers (Topic 606), which will supersede the current revenue recognition requirements in Topic 605, Revenue Recognition.
 The ASU is based on the principle that revenue is recognized to depict the transfer of goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 The ASU also requires additional disclosure about the nature, amount, timing, and uncertainty of revenue and cash flows arising from customer contracts, including significant judgments and changes in judgments and assets recognized from costs incurred to obtain or fulfill a contract.
 The new guidance will be effective for the Adler's year ending June 30, 2019.
 The ASU permits application of the new revenue recognition guidance to be applied using one of two retrospective application methods.
-The Adler has not yet determined which application method it will use or the potential effects of the new standard on the financial statements, if any.
+The Adler is reviewing current revenue streams to determine the standard's effect on the financial statements.